ALTIBASE/Documents/Manuals/Altibase_trunk/eng/OraAdapter_Eng.md

 #### ORA_ADAPTER_HOME

-is is the directory in which oraAdapter was installed.
+This is the directory in which oraAdapter was installed.
 This environment variable is set automatically during oraAdapter installation.

 #### Library Path